Remote patient monitoring helped Chatney Russell’s care team keep tabs on her blood pressure — and ensure a safe pregnancy for her and her baby.

 “They gave me a blood pressure cuff to use at home and taught me how to check my blood pressure twice a day and enter the results in an app on my phone,” she explained.

-At Kaiser Permanente in Georgia, 50% of maternity patients are Black, and 23% of maternity patients have or develop hypertension.
+In Georgia, 52% of Kaiser Permanente’s maternity patients are Black, and 23% of maternity patients have or develop hypertension.
 That reality was the driving force behind the creation of the remote monitoring program for hypertension.

-“We enrolled 736 women in the program in the first year, and we have already had 638 severe range alerts,” said Fatu Forna, MD, physician program director for perinatal safety and quality.
+“We enrolled 736 women in the program in the first year, and had 638 severe range alerts,” said Fatu Forna, MD, former director of perinatal safety and quality for Kaiser Permanente in Georgia and a current member of the region’s maternal mortality review committee, which investigates and addresses the causes of maternal death.
 “As a result of the alerts, we induced labor early in 36 women.
 Without that intervention, these women most likely would have had seizures, bleeding complications, or strokes.
 So we know that this program is working.”

-One of those women was Chatney Russell.
-On January 19, 2020, 37 weeks into her pregnancy, she got a call from her nurse asking her to come in to be checked after recording a very high blood pressure.
+On January 19, 2020, 37 weeks into her pregnancy, Chatney Russell got a call from her nurse asking her to come in to be checked after recording a very high blood pressure.

 “I had preeclampsia, which was dangerous for both me and the baby,” she said.
 “They tried to get my blood pressure down with medication, but it didn’t work, so they ended up inducing me.”
 Three hours later, she gave birth to a healthy boy she named Brayden.